Western Kansas man faces federal child sex crime charges - NewsBreak

 Western Kansas man faces federal child sex crime charges

 LANE COUNTY —Law enforcement authorities are investigating a Kansas man for alleged child sex charges.
-Following previous information provided to the Lane County Sheriff...littleapplepost.com
+Following previous information provided to the Lane County Sheriff...greatbendpost.com

 LANE COUNTY —Law enforcement authorities are investigating a Kansas man for alleged child sex charges.
-Following previous information provided to the Lane County Sheriff...littleapplepost.com
+Following previous information provided to the Lane County Sheriff...greatbendpost.com

 Comments / 0